28 Metaphors About Diamonds

 Other ways to say: Shiny, sparkling

-Fun Fact/Origin: Diamond rings are known for their bright sparkle.
+Fun Fact/Origin: Diamond rings, especially engagement rings, are known for their brilliant sparkle.

 22. Shine under pressure like a diamond